Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 The sarcolemma of myocytes contains numerous invaginations

-(pits) termed transverse tubules which are usually perpendicular to the length
+(pits) called transverse tubules which are usually perpendicular to the length

 of the myocyte.
 Transverse tubules play an important role in supplying the

-derivation from multiple myoblasts (a progenitor cell that gives rise to
+derivation from multiple myoblasts, progenitor cells that give rise to

 as not to impact myocyte contraction.